 10. Look for Reliability in Your Family’s Next Car

 If you want to be sure that you are getting a car that will hold up to your daily driving miles, do some research via Kelly Blue Book and car magazine blogs to find out which cars are the most reliable choices.
-There are also many side-by-side comparison tests that are done by YouTubers and car experts writing for car magazines and other publications.
+There are many side-by-side comparison tests done by YouTubers and car experts for car magazines and other publications.
 You will be really glad that you do not have to worry about your car being reliable every time that you hit the road for an away game that is out of town.

 11. Cost of Ownership

 This is a factor that is often overlooked when people buy a new car.
 It can be easy to look at many of the other features of the vehicle as well as the total purchase price and not think about the cost of maintenance or repairs.
-There are some makes and models of cars that are notoriously expensive to maintain and you probably do not want to pick any of these for your family car.
+There are some makes and models of cars that are notoriously expensive to maintain.
+Moreover, you probably do not want to pick any of these for your family car.

 12. Consider the Location When Shopping for Your Family’s Next Vehicle

 It is definitely possible to buy a car online and have it sent to your home these days.
 You might feel confident that you’ll love the car and feel you don’t need to do a test drive.
 However, you should consider shopping locally rather than out of state if you have never driven a van.

 It is common to feel you’ll love a car and when you test drive, you find out you hate it.
 You want to be sure that your kids will be comfortable as well.
 Therefore, it can be a big help to bring them along with you on your test drive.
 If you don’t buy locally, you can still test a similar make and model of car before buying it online.